lucasm/lucasm/README.md

 ## Achievements

 - ⭐️ Awarded top JavaScript author on DEV Community
-- 💫 Won 1st / top 3 place in several Hackathons and Tech Events
+- 💫 Won 1st/top3 place in several Events and Hackathons
 - ✨ Translator of MDN Web Docs to pt-BR language

-## Open source projects 👇🏻
+## Open source 👇🏻

-I use GitHub only for open-source projects, which you can see below!
+I use GitHub only for open-source projects, which you can see below.